mdozmorov/presentations/reproducible_research/README.md

 # Materials and links related to reproducible research topic

+## Reproducible research seminars

-- `rr_2016-01-29.*` - reproducible research seminar in the Biostatistics department, slides and abstract
+- `rr_2016-01-29.*` - for the Biostatistics department, slides and abstract
-- `rr_2016-04-27.*` - reproducible research seminar in the Massey Cancer Center, slides only
+- `rr_2016-04-27.*` - for the Massey Cancer Center, slides only
-- `rr_2016-09-09.*` - reproducible research seminar in the Computer Science Department, VCU.
-Slides, abstract, and source code.
-See it in action [rpubs.com/mdozmorov/rr](rpubs.com/mdozmorov/rr)
+- `rr_2016-09-09.*` - for the Computer Science Department, VCU.
+Slides, abstract, and sourcecode.
+See it at [rpubs.com/mdozmorov/rr](rpubs.com/mdozmorov/rr)
+- `rr_2016-11-16.*` - for the Bioinformatics 101 course, VCU.

 # References